124th Infantry Regiment (United States)

 The 124th Infantry Regiment is a parent regiment of the United States Army, represented in the Florida Army National Guard by the 1st Battalion headquartered in Miramar and 2nd Battalion at Orlando.
 The two Battalions are elements of the 53rd Infantry Brigade Combat Team.

 History

 The regiment was organized 1884–1892 in the Florida State Troops from new and existing companies as the 1st, 2d, 3d, 4th, and 5th Battalions of Infantry, with headquarters at Jacksonville, Ocala, Pensacola, Gainesville, and Arcadia, respectively.

+In 1884, the 1st Battalion was formed in part by the Jacksonville Light Infantry, a company which was formed in April 1859, served in the Civil War, disbanded in 1865, and reorganized in 1880.

 Spanish–American War

 The battalions consolidated, reorganized, and mustered into federal service for the Spanish–American War 20–25 May 1898 at Tampa.
 The reorganized unit became the 1st Florida Volunteer Infantry Regiment.
 Eight companies of the regiment mustered out 3 December 1898 at Tampa and four companies mustered out 27 January 1899 at Huntsville, Alabama.
 The regiment's coat of arms bears a sheathed Roman sword, derived from the Spanish War Service Medal, representing service during that war.

 The 1st Florida Volunteer Infantry was expanded and reorganized 17–18 August 1899 in the Florida State Troops as the 1st and 2nd Regiments of Infantry.
 The Florida State Troops were redesignated in 1909 as the Florida National Guard.

 2nd Florida Infantry on the Mexican border, 1916–17.